As robotic grasping improves, rivals debate the metrics of success

 He draws a comparison to the way we evaluate autonomous driving systems.

 “[Means picks per hour] is kind of like, ‘Can you drive down a block on a sunny day?’
 That’s analogous to the self-driving situation.
 Everyone can do that.
 That’s no longer a test.
 What is a real test is how long you can sustain that.
-That becomes what matters,” he said.
+That becomes what matters,” Chen said.

 “What we measure much more is the reliability of the system.
 This is similar to how in self driving, people measure how often a [human] driver needs to engage.
 Because that basically measures when AI fails to make decisions on its own, and that’s the same thing for us, and that’s almost, I would say, the most important measure in terms of value creation.”